 Waltham Cross is a vibrant market town in the Borough some 12 miles from the centre of London.
 Originally a hamlet called Waltham within the parish of Cheshunt, it became known as Waltham Cross when King Edward l built the Eleanor Cross monument in 1294.
 The town centre monument commemorates the resting place of the funeral procession of his beloved wife Eleanor from Lincoln to London after her death.
 It is one of only three remaining crosses erected after the funeral procession in the country.
 Find out more: Brief history of Waltham Cross.

 With its close proximity to London, the bustling market town boasts a pedestrian friendly High Street, a shopping pavilion and a diverse range of shops and cafes.
 Markets are held on Wednesdays and Fridays.
 Regular town centre events and specialist markets are also held in the town centre.
 The outskirts of the town border the Lee Valley Park.
-Its surrounding areas contain a thriving industrial area, the historic Cedars Park which contains the ruins of Theobalds Palace, a favoured residence of King James l, and the Olympic 2012 venue, the Lee Valley White Water Centre.
+Its surrounding areas contain a thriving industrial location, the historic Cedars Park which contains the ruins of Theobalds Palace, a favoured residence of King James l, and the Olympic 2012 canoe and slalom event's venue, the Lee Valley White Water Centre.

 Waltham Cross Town Centre Strategy

 Broxbourne Council has produced a programme of ambitious improvements to regenerate the Borough's town centres.
 The Waltham Cross Town Centre Strategy will guide the development and regeneration of Waltham Cross.
 Some of the new and completed projects are shown below.